 General diagnostic information

-Collect the general troubleshooting information as described in Collect troubleshooting data for the IBM Business Process Manager products.
+Collect the general troubleshooting information as described in the Collect troubleshooting data for the IBM Business Process Manager products document.

 - Can you determine which database or data source has the issue?